equinor/appsec-owasptop10wrkshp/prez/content/prolog.md

 - Application security is a broad topic.
 The workshop zoom in to vulnerabilities in web applications<!-- .element: style="font-size:0.9em"-->
-- Our perspective is very depended on our personal history, current viewpoint and other factors<!-- .element: style="font-size:0.9em"-->
+- Our perspective is depended on experience, personal journey in security, current viewpoint and other factors<!-- .element: style="font-size:0.9em"-->
-- The more we learn about the topic, the more we realise how complex it is<!-- .element: style="font-size:0.9em"-->
+- The more learn about a topic, the more we realise how complex it is<!-- .element: style="font-size:0.9em"-->
-- Context is important<!-- .element: style="font-size:0.9em"-->
 - Please share your thoughts, ideas, experiences<!-- .element: style="font-size:0.9em"-->

 ---